myjoytou/localWeatherApp/README.md

-A Pen created at CodePen.io.
+A locat weather app created at CodePen.io.
 You can find this one at http://codepen.io/vlearner/pen/pjzLxm.